 This content has been automatically translated from Ukrainian.

 In Ruby, there are two logical "and" operators - && and and.
-At first glance, they seem similar, but they have different execution priorities.
+At first glance, they seem similar, but they have different precedence.

-&& has a high priority, so it is usually used for logical expressions, conditions, and loops.
+&& has high precedence, so it is usually used for logical expressions, conditions, and loops.

-and has a low priority, so it is often used for control flow when several actions need to be executed sequentially.
+and has low precedence, so it is often used for control flow when multiple actions need to be executed sequentially.

 Example with &&: